lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

 ### Verifying the Requirements for On-Premises

  - Obtain a copy of the AltaVault Virtual Appliance [in Open Virtualization Appliance (OVA) format].
 Contact your [NetApp representative](https://www.netapp.com/us/products/cloud-storage/altavault-cloud-backup.aspx) for this appliance.
  - Available existing on-premises vSphere ESXi 5.5 environment with the minimum CPU, memory, and disk space for the AltaVault appliance.
-If using the trial version, the requirements are four virtual CPUs (vCPUs), 24GB of memory, and up to 8TB of disk space.
+If using the trial version, the requirements are four virtual CPUs (vCPUs), 24 GB of memory, and up to 8 TB of disk space.
  - Available 2x10Gbps Network Interface Cards (NICs) within the vSphere environment.
 One NIC will be used for data ingest and the other used for data replication to {{site.data.keyword.BluSoftlayer}} {{site.data.keyword.objectstorageshort}}.
  - Define two networks – replication and data access – within the vSphere environment in addition to the NICs.
 The replication network cannot be assigned to the same network as the data access network since it might create a loop.
- - Acquire the credentials used for {{site.data.keyword.BluSoftlayer}} {{site.data.keyword.objectstorageshort}} including the {{site.data.keyword.BluSoftlayer}} username, {{site.data.keyword.BluSoftlayer}} {{site.data.keyword.objectstorageshort}} username, and the API key associated with the {{site.data.keyword.BluSoftlayer}}username.
+ - Acquire the credentials used for {{site.data.keyword.BluSoftlayer}} {{site.data.keyword.objectstorageshort}} including the {{site.data.keyword.BluSoftlayer}} user name, {{site.data.keyword.BluSoftlayer}} {{site.data.keyword.objectstorageshort}} user name, and the API key associated with the {{site.data.keyword.BluSoftlayer}} user name.
  - Knowledge of VMware Sphere terminology and administering vSphere ESXi environments.
 This knowledge includes, but is not limited to, use of the vSphere web client, vSphere client, and assignment of hardware resources including networking and storage.

 ### Deploying AltaVault OVA for On-Premises